11 Germ-Spreading Items You’re Probably Carrying Right Now

 Reusable grocery bags

 You remembered to take your own grocery bags into the store—congratulations!
 Now, when was the last time you cleaned them?
 If you can’t remember, don’t feel bad: Dr. Gerba shares that just 3 percent of people wash theirs regularly.
 What’s at risk?
 “The meat leaks, you don’t notice, then back the bags go into your warm, dark trunk,” he explains.
 “Two days later, you put a head of lettuce in the same bag.
 Now you’ve got the makings of salmonella salad.”
 It’s an easy fix—toss your bags into the washer or spray them down with a bleach-based cleanser after every use.
+This is why you should stop placing reusable bags on the kitchen counter.

 Your child’s car seat

 Car seats do more than keep your baby safe.
 According to Dr. Gerba, they’re a haven for mold, fecal bacteria, and other nasties as well.
 “Kids touch their faces an average of 60 times an hour, meaning just about everything they touch goes into their eyes, nose, or mouth, which are the entry points for bacteria,” he explains.
 “Keep their seat clean and wipe their hands with sanitizer as soon as you get them out of the car.”
+Here are 12 things you’re probably sharing that germ experts wouldn’t.

 Your yoga mat

 “You name it and you’ll find it on a floor,” says Philip Tierno, PhD, a microbiologist with NYU Langone Health.
 “When you roll up your yoga mat, anything it has picked up transfers from the floor to your hands and the other side of the mat.”
 The solution?
 Take the time to disinfect your mat after every use.
 And it’s not just the floor.
-Here’s what else you might find living on the equipment at your gym.

 Still carrying a plastic water bottle?
 According to Dr. Tierno, you might want to consider switching to metal.
 “Metal can be inhibitory to bacterial growth,” he says.
 “Plastic may allow microorganisms to adhere, build up, and create a biofilm, which encourages their growth.”
 Although not all of these germs can cause disease, play it safe and use a bottle brush to scrub the inside of your water bottle every day, especially if you’ve filled it with something other than water.
+This is the reason why water bottles have expiration dates.

 Angela Aladro mella/Shutterstock

 Sweaty workout wear is more than gross: It can also carry pathogens like rhinovirus and staph that you may have picked up at the gym.
 And if that isn’t bad enough, some workout clothes get worn more than once before they’re washed.
 “That time between washings not only gives the germs time to incubate, but can also create an environment where mold can grow,” says Steven Fiester, PhD, a microbiologist with the University of South Carolina School of Medicine.
 “Get in the habit of washing your gym clothes after every workout.”
+This is how often you should really be washing your gym clothes.

 Scientists know that most of the bacteria we run into is beneficial, but when it comes to your eyes, it’s best to stay squeaky clean.
 “Contacts may come out of the case sterile, but if you pop them into your eyes with a dirty finger you run the risk of everything from conjunctivitis to an infection of the cornea,” says William Schaffner, PhD, an infectious disease and public health specialist at Vanderbilt Medical Center.
 “Keep your hands clean and you’ll be amazed at how healthy you’ll stay.”
-Not to mention you’ll avoid these other scary things that can happen when you don’t wash your hands.

 Your dog’s leash